Ahituv-lab/Asymmetron/venv/README.md

 	-quartiles: Number of quartiles to subdivide the score into.
 Only runs when --score is provided.
 Default value is 10.
 	-plots: Returns the associated plots of the asymmetries for each file.
 #### Outputs:
-	Table containing strand asymmetries of ++/+-/-+/-- orientations, same-strand, opposite strand, p-value, p-value with Binomial correction.
+	-Table containing strand asymmetries of ++/+-/-+/-- orientations, same-strand, opposite strand, p-value, p-value with Binomial correction.
-	Histograms of strand asymmetries for each pair of comparisons.
+	-Histograms of strand asymmetries for each pair of comparisons.
+	-Barplot of strand-asymmetries across the quartiles.
+	-Barplot of strand-asymmetries across the bins.

 ### 3. pairwise_asymmetries.py
 #### Input requirements:
-	-motifsA: One or more BED-formatted files\
+	-motifsA: One or more BED-formatted files
-	-motifsB: One or more BED-formatted files\
+	-motifsB: One or more BED-formatted files
 #### Optional inputs:
 	-names_A: The name of each of the inputted BED-formatted motif A files.
 	-names_B: The name of each of the inputted BED-formatted motif B files.